ozyurtf/cpu-scheduler/README.md

 And the advantages of implementing threads in the kernel are:

-- Because the kernel is aware of the individual threads in the processes, and threads can access to the resources, kernel can simultaneously schedule multiple threads from the same process.
+- Because the kernel is aware of the individual threads in the processes, and threads can access to the resources, kernel can simultaneously schedule/run multiple threads from the same process on multiple CPUs/cores/hardware threads.
 - If one thread is blocked, the other threads can continue their execution.

 Disadvantages: